-Day 2: Ridge Camp to Indian Springs Campground (11.3 miles; 5 hours 8 minutes)
+Day 2: Ridge Camp to Indian Springs Campground (11.3 miles; 5 hours 8 minutes, breaks not included)

 Although we didn’t start as early as we did the day before, day two was fairly quiet until we reached popular Wahtum Lake.
 Despite the lack of sun and the lake being shrouded in mist, there were many people camping around the lake and enjoying the surrounding trails.
 Wahtum Lake was our planned stop for the day, but since we arrived earlier than expected, we decided to keep going towards Eagle Creek.
 However, we accidentally missed the side trail that met up with the Eagle Creek Trail.
 I didn’t realize my navigational error until we were a mile (maybe more) past this trail, so we decided to take the PCT to Indian Springs.
 Although it would’ve been nice to camp along Eagle Creek, the Indian Springs Campground offered much more solitude since there was only one other group staying there (and they were several sites away from us).

-Day 3: Indian Springs Campground to Eagle Creek Trailhead (11.5 miles; 4 hours 59 minutes)
+Day 3: Indian Springs Campground to Eagle Creek Trailhead (11.5 miles; 4 hours 59 minutes, breaks not included)